flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 - Idle path segment:
     - Autothrust uses idle thrust while the AF/FD controls speed by adjusting the vertical trajectory (pitch)
 - Geometric path segment:
-    - AP/FD controls the required vertical path while autothrust controls speed.
+    - AP/FD controls the required vertical path while Autothrust controls speed.
 - Repressurization segment:
     - If required, this ensures a specific rate of pressurization for the cabin during descent.
 It is calculated from the destination airport altitude and the selected cabin rate (default -350ft/min which can be modified)